Serat18/nuichat/README.md

 # Nuichat
-This is an Open WebUI alternative that runs on node.js and npm
+This is an Open WebUI-like alternative that runs on node.js and npm
 # How to run?
 1. Download the Repo files as zip or git clone
 2. Extract it